U.S. Student Program

 Applicants for Open Study/Research awards must include a letter of affiliation/invitation in their Fulbright award application.
 More than one institution may serve as the host for a Fulbright project.

-Applicants for Korean Studies Masters’ Degree awards should indicate their intended graduate degree program/focus in their Fulbright award application.
-Although applicants must procure admission to a Korean higher education institution independently in order to officially receive their award, a letter of admission is not required at the time of application.
+Applicants for Korean Studies Graduate Degree awards should indicate their intended graduate degree program/focus in their Fulbright award application.
+Although applicants must procure admission to a Korean higher education institution independently to officially receive their award, a letter of admission is not required at the time of application.

-Korean language requirements vary for Student awards based on the specific program to which an applicant is applying.
-There are no formal language requirements for applicants to the English Teaching Assistant (ETA) and Open Study/Research programs.
-However, applicants must have sufficient Korean language proficiency to successfully complete their grant projects.
+Korean language requirements vary for Fulbright U.S. Student awards based on the specific program to which an applicant is applying.
 Applicants in some instances may be asked to provide supporting documentation within their application indicating their level of Korean language proficiency.
-For example, for the Korean Studies Master’s Degree Program, applicants must show evidence of Korean language ability by providing transcripts or test results indicating the required level of proficiency.
+For example, for the Korean Studies Graduate Degree Program, applicants must show evidence of Korean language ability by providing transcripts or test results indicating the required level of proficiency.
 For more information regarding the language and documentation requirements for each program, visit us.fulbrightonline.org

 Fulbright Students are allowed a total of 14 days of personal leave to travel internationally during the award period.
 Professional, grant-related absences are, in theory, unlimited.
 However, as the purpose of the Student award to Korea is to participate in international cultural and educational exchange within Korea, extensive professional absences outside of Korea will not be allowed during the award period.